* ActorAllusion: Creator/ErinFitzgerald, who voices Elle Eedee, "voices" [[Characters/LeagueOfLegends Sona]], another blue haired popular musician/DJ.

 ** The CGI art on Kiyomi's box gives her a pink hair accessory and silver chain earrings similar to her belt.
 The doll itself has a sea green hair accessory and simulated pierced ears, but no earrings.

-** Animated Toralei's face is in two different shades of orange.
-The physical dolls originally gave her only the darker shade.
-Her hairstyle in the webisodes and art is more like a pixie cut, but her dolls give her a bob style.
+** Animated Toralei's hairstyle is more like a pixie cut, but her dolls give her a neat bob style.

 ** Spectra's dolls tend to look off, thanks to the stoic expression and totally straight hair as opposed to the constant cheerful smile and unkempt hair.